 Determine Your Budget

-Aside from the quality you should always make sure what exactly you’re getting for your money before you put up the cash.
-Look at everything the product offers; while hinges, bearings, handles, quick release wheels and more may not mean much to you if this is your first ever shower enclosure or home fitting, but they’re all important in the process of making sure you can enjoy a quality – and even a low priced – shower enclosure for years to come.
+Aside from the quality you should always make sure what exactly you’re getting for your money before you pay a penny.
+Look at everything the product offers; hinges, bearings, handles, quick release wheels and more may not mean much to you if this is your first ever shower enclosure or home fitting, but they’re all important in the process of making sure you can enjoy a quality – and even a low priced – shower enclosure for years to come.

 How Much Space Do You Need?

-Whilst you’re worrying about budget and getting a style to suit your bathroom you may forget one of the most important steps – finding how much space you have for a shower enclosure.
+Whilst you’re worrying about budget and style to suit your bathroom it’s easy to forget one of the most important steps – finding how much space you have for a shower enclosure.
 You could find the perfect shower enclosure, only to get it home and attempt to install it to find out it won’t actually fit where you want it.
-It seems like such a simple part of the process, but it’s one that people can tend to forget to.
-All you have to do is measure out the space you will require and make a note of it to use when you’re researching which enclosure to buy.
+It seems like such a simple part of the process, but time and time again products get sent back because people haven’t worked out the right size they require.
+All you have to do is measure out the space where you’re going to put and make a note of it to use when you’re researching which enclosure to buy.

 Remember to include room for any surrounding fittings so you don’t end up with that outwards swinging door you wanted constantly bashing against the sink.
 Do this step before you start browsing for shower enclosures, as while generally your ideal shower enclosure should have a size suitable for you it won’t always be the case, and even if so that size could be out of stock.